 Interdisciplinary: For successful treatment, patients need education on their disease, role of different health care providers, and treatment plan, as well as involvement in the decision-making processes.

 Integrated: All the specialists involved in the treatment plan must re-evaluate the success/failure of the initial treatment choice in order to make further adjustments or changes to the plan

 Patient & family education

-Explanation that vertebral fractures will heal on their own, if allowed to do so and that pain is often manageable with the use of conservative measures and with minimal risk in most cases must be explained in detail.
-Any potential procedure discussed should involve a preliminary complete and detailed discussion regarding informed consent.
+Patients should receive detailed explanation that in most cases, vertebral fractures will heal on their own, if allowed to do so, and that pain is often manageable with the use of conservative measures (such as rest, activity modification, medications, orthotics, and physical therapy) .
+Any potential procedure discussed should involve a detailed discussion regarding informed consent.

 The American Medical Association Guides to Permanent Impairment can be used once maximum medical improvement has been reached and a permanent impairment needs to be quantified.
 In some cases, a role for functional capacity evaluation may also exist.

 Other measures of function such as the Short Form (36) Health Survey (SF-36) can be used in research of treatment outcomes or even clinically if needed.

 Resumption of pre-fracture activities is the often the most reliable measurement tool.
 Visual analog scores, the Oswestry Disability Index, or the SF-36 survey can assist with tracking pain and quality of life.

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills